ocaml/dune/doc/tutorials/dune-package-management/pinning.md

 signify a development version.

-The next time the project is built, the `fmt` package will be built from the source in the specified git repository rather than from the source tarball released in the opam repository.
+The next time the project is built, the `fmt` package will be built from the source in the specified Git repository rather than from the source tarball released in the `opam-repository`.

 ```
 $ dune exec ./test.exe